Affordable Housing in Rural America

 Enterprise works with tribal and community partners to create healthy, safe, green affordable housing and to increase opportunities for economic advancement for individuals and families.

-We recently published a guide, Designing and Operating Homeownership Programs on Tribal Lands, that offers tribal leadership a comprehensive overview of the steps required to create homeownership programs on reservation land, with a particular focus on the mortgage lending process.
+In 2016 we published Designing and Operating Homeownership Programs on Tribal Lands, a guide offering tribal leadership a comprehensive overview of the steps required to create homeownership programs on reservation land, with a particular focus on the mortgage lending process.
 It helps introduce mortgage lending processes on reservations in a way that:

 - Leverages existing federal funding so that you can significantly increase financial resources for housing on reservation land